bobzurad/zsandbox.azurewebsites.net/react-native/EcomappMobile/readme.md

 This project requires NodeJS 14 or later.
 To setup your dev environment, follow the official [React Native Guide](https://reactnative.dev/docs/environment-setup) and select the `React Native CLI QuickStart`.
 This project **DOES NOT** use Expo!
 Stop at "Creating a new application", because this application is already created :)

+After you cloned this repo, run `npm install`

+If you're on macOS, also run `cd ios` and `pod install`

 ### Additional Notes

 If using VSCode, make sure the following extensions are installed: